brille/brille/docs/motivation.rst

-Since the irreducible first Brillouin zone contains all of the information about the physical properties of a material, it can and should be used by projects aiming to model those properties efficently.
+Since the irreducible first Brillouin zone contains all of the information about the physical properties of a material, it can and should be used by projects aiming to model those properties efficiently.
-To help in this task, :py:mod:`brille` defines :py:class:`BrillouinZone` to construct the first Brillouin zone and an irreducible Brillouin zone for any Reciprocal lattice.
+To help in this task, :py:mod:`brille` defines :py:class:`~brille._brille.BrillouinZone` to construct the first Brillouin zone and an irreducible Brillouin zone for any Reciprocal lattice.